divnix/std/docs/tutorials/hello-moon/Readme.md

 $ std //automation/devshells/default:enter
 ```

-Since we have declared the devshell Cell Block as a `clades.devshells`, `std` auments it's Targets with the Clade Actions.
+Since we have declared the devshell Cell Block as a `blockTypes.devshells`, `std` auments it's Targets with the Block Type Actions.

-See [`clades.devshells`][clades-devshells] for more details on the available Actions and their implementation.
+See [`blockTypes.devshells`][blocktypes-devshells] for more details on the available Actions and their implementation.

 Thanks to the `cell.devshells`' `nixago` option, entering the devshell will also automatically reconcile the repository files under Nixago's management.

 **Explore a Nixago Pebble via `std`**

-You can also explore the nixago configuration via the Nixago Clade's `explore`-Action.
+You can also explore the nixago configuration via the Nixago Block Type's `explore`-Action.

 ```bash
 # fetch `std`